Alix (she/her)

 Shannon’s counselling work is informed by the expressive arts therapies, embodied approaches to working with Trauma, mindfulness-based and self-compassion-based therapies, and Response-Based Practice.
 She is passionate about engaging the arts for healing trauma both personally and collectively.
 Shannon is committed to working within the therapeutic frame as well as within communities to end gender-based violence.

-Madeline (she/her)
+Jodee (she/her)

-anti-violence Crisis Response Coordinator
+Crisis Response and outreach Coordinator

-Kelly (she/her)
+Kelly (she/her) – on leave

 Finance & Fund development manager